KaOSx/website/src/content/news/2022/kaos06.md

 permalink: /news/2022/kaos06/
 pubDate: "2022-06-22 01:23:31 -0500"
 date_gmt: "2026-04-22 01:23:31 -0500"
-description: It is a great pleasure to present to you the September release of a new stable ISO.
-More applications are now ready to use Qt6 and Frameworks 6, the big one now being Calligra.
+description: Changes were numerous and all over the place, the base of the system for example, was built on a new Glibc 2.35, GCC 11.3.0, and Binutils 2.38 based Toolchain
-heroImage: "/blog-placeholder-2.jpg"
+heroImage: "/hero/2022/login.webp"
 ---

 {% include image.html